tamslo/koala/README.md

 ## Manual tasks

 Some tasks need to or can be executed manually.
+Also see the [README](scripts/import_smart_datasets/README.md) for SMART data processing.

 ### NovoAlign and BEDTools genomecov